-This renewed buzz has people calling out for cyberpunk in all forms of media, and if you’re getting impatient waiting for the release of Cyberpunk 2077, fear not, we’re going to run through the 5 best cyberpunk games available right now for you to get started on.
+This renewed buzz has people calling out for cyberpunk in all forms of media, and if you find yourself asking the question – is Cyberpunk 2077 ever coming out?
+Fear not, we’re going to run through the 5 best cyberpunk games available right now for you to get started on.

 5. Deus Ex: Mankind Divided